European Coordination for Let's Liberate Diversity!

 - The collection, translation and dissemination of existing information;

 - Experimentation and research;

-- The advocacy of a legislation framework favourable to farmers' rights as well as gardeners' and small seed companies' rights over agricultural biodiversity.
+- Promoting and enabling legal framework favourable to farmers' rights as well as gardeners' and small seed companies' rights over agricultural biodiversity.